-Sprint Playbook leak reveals upgrade fee increase, Kyocera Milano, end of one-year contractsAlex Wagner - Deputy Managing Editor, News Desk
+Sprint Playbook leak reveals upgrade fee increase, Kyocera Milano, end of one-year contractsAlex Wagner - Editorial Director of News and Content

 Earlier today we learned that Sprint will be upping its early termination fee to $350 on September 9th, but another leak has revealed that that's not the only big change in store for Now Network customers.
 The folks at Android Central just got their hands all over the latest edition of the Sprint Playbook, which reveals that the carrier will soon be increasing its upgrade fee, axing one-year contracts, launching a new Android-powered Kyocera handset, and prepping for a new customer rewards program.
 There's a lot of details to go over, so let's break it down bullet point-style: